madhurchaudharybca2024-design/madhurchaudharybca2024-design/README.md

 ## 💡 AI Quote

-> _"A machine is just a machine, until it learns to reason like us — only then does it become something more."_
+> _"A machine is just a machine, until it learns to reason like us — only then does it become something more._"
 > **– Madhur Chaudhary**

 ---